Hampi road trip itinerary – Backpacking in an ancient Elysium

 DAY 3 – Head back to Bangalore

 Ease into the day watching the sun loom over the boulders.
 A suggested place for watching sunrise would be Anjandhari – the monkey hill, Anegundi.
 It is comparatively an easier climb for all ages.

 Unfortunately, we had to skip the sunrise plan before heading back to Bangalore.
 But I’m super glad I got to witness this mesmeric sunset at Sunset point Hampi.

 Head back to Bangalore choosing any one of the above-mentioned routes.
 If you have an extra day or two to spare, combine this road trip to Hampi trip with a road trip to Badami, Aihole, and Pattadakal.

-WHAT TO PACK ON YOUR HAMPI ROAD TRIP
+WHAT TO PACK FOR YOUR HAMPI ROAD TRIP

 Whatever the weather you choose to visit, it is always advisable to ‘summerize’ your clothes.
 Carry cotton clothes, preferably something loose.
 Also, don’t forget to dump in loads of sunscreen, caps/umbrella, water, and of course the road trip must – a sack full of snacks.